How to Use a Solar Pool Cover

 How to Install and Use Your Solar Pool Cover

-There are three types of solar pool covers, and they work differently from each other.
-I will go over every kind of cover and provide a step-by-step guide on how to install and use it.
+There are three types of solar pool covers, and they work differently.
+I will review each kind of cover and provide a step-by-step guide on how to install and use it.

 Solar Blanket